 All of which means that when you’re writing questions for online tests, you’ll have to ask yourself if you CAN accurately assess the worker’s ability to satisfy the learning objective using the kind of questions you can make for a standard online test (things like true/false, multiple choice, matching, drag and drop, sequencing, etc.).

-If not, consider making a more sophisticated scenario-based eLearning test or using a performance assessment that occurs in the “real world.”
+If you feel like a standard online question type can’t be used with enough fidelity, consider making a more sophisticated scenario-based eLearning test or using a performance assessment that occurs in the “real world.”

 If you go with the real-world performance assessment option above, you can even create digital versions to help with administering these (see below).